 - 3) Payment by domestic transfer or international payment order

 - 4) Receipt sent to the customer (by email)

 - 5) Validation process starts and the LEI is issued or the validity is extended

 The reason for the above operational model is that EuroLEI initiates the LEI issuance /renewal process only when full payment is received.

-This procedure is common among similar services on the market, which explains why we do not have a due date on the order confirmation.
-EuroLEI's order confirmations and paid invoice comply with current EU directives and practices for what a payment and accounting documentation should and must contain.
+EuroLEI's order confirmations and receipts comply with current EU directives and practices for what a payment and accounting documentation should and must contain.

-Yes, once your payment is received and registered by EuroLEI, a Paid Invoice for accounting purposes will be sent to you via email.
+Yes, once your payment is received and registered by EuroLEI, a receipt for accounting purposes will be sent to you via email.

 Besides assisting in the LEI issuance process, EuroLEI validates the LEI reference data against public records and other sources.
 In addition to the core EuroLEI service fees, LEI issuance and annual renewal are always subject to a surcharge of 10 EUR (11 USD) which is imperative to any LEI service providers and directly passed onto the Global LEI Foundation (GLEIF).

 The services we provide will be charged by our Swedish company 'Nordic Legal Entity Identifier AB'.

 For EU customers (outside Sweden): If the VAT number you enter is valid according to the so-called 'reversed charge' principle of purchasing services from another EU country, VAT will not be charged.
 In case an invalid VAT number is entered, the EuroLEI portal will display a warning.
 In order for the user not having a valid VAT number to proceed, the VAT field must be left blank.
 By doing so, Swedish VAT of 25% will be charged on the order confirmation for customers located in the EU VAT union.